-Individual Governors attend training courses and conferences organised by appropriate bodies in order to ensure their knowledge and understanding is fully up to date.
-The School purchases standard Governor training from Juniper Services.
+Governors attend training courses and conferences organised by appropriate bodies in order to ensure their knowledge and understanding is fully up to date.
+The Chair of Governors regularly attends the Director of Education termly briefings and reports back to governors.
+The Academy purchases standard Governor training from Juniper Services.
 Newly appointed Governors are required to attend an external induction course to give them a good grounding in their role.
 Bespoke training programmes for individual governors have been introduced to further support all governors in their training and professional development.
-Three internal training sessions per year are delivered, often by senior members of School staff, to ensure Governors are kept up to date on relevant educational or other developments, such as changes to the Ofsted Framework and safeguarding requirements.
-The Board's training link governor oversees governor training and reports regularly to the Board.
+Internal training sessions are also offered, often led by senior members of the Academy staff.
+All governors are required to undertake safeguarding training annually.